intertect/intertect/src/content/lesson_3/part_3.md

 gets involved and starts to actually perform the computations that power the computer.

+# Code Structure
+There are no significant changes between this and the previous part.
+Refer to the Latch API below to see what is expected in your output of EX.

 # Your Task
 Luckily, you've already implemented most of the logic for this stage of the processor in the first couple lessons!
 The main difference is that you will no